 - Onion & Garlic: Both Italian and Mexican dishes use onion and garlic all the time!

-- Vegetables & Beans: Corn, black beans, and green bell peppers.
-Black beans add a little more protein to the dish, and I used green bell peppers for a pop of color and crunch.
+- Vegetables & Beans: Corn, black beans, and bell pepper.
+Black beans add a little more protein to the dish, and I used and orange bell pepper for a pop of color and crunch.

 - Sauté the beef: Add 1 tbsp of oil to the pan, along with the beef.
 Cook on medium-high heat until the beef is brown.
 This will take approximately 5 minutes.
 When the beef is no longer pink, drain off the excess fat and set the beef and onions aside.

-- Prep & sauté the vegetables: Prep the onion, garlic, and green bell peppers, then sauté them in 1 tbsp of oil for about 3-4 minutes, or until they are tender.
+- Prep & sauté the vegetables: Prep the onion, garlic, and orange bell pepper, then sauté them in 1 tbsp of oil for about 3-4 minutes, or until they are tender.

-- Combine all ingredients: Add the beef back into the pan of sautéd vegetables, along with the black beans, corn, pasta sauce, taco sauce, salsa, pasta, and water.
+- Combine all ingredients: Add the beef back into the pan of sautéd vegetables, along with the black beans, corn, pasta sauce, salsa, pasta, and beef broth.
 Bring it to a boil, cover and then reduce the heat to a simmer.
 Cook until the pasta is tender.
 This will take about 10-15 minutes, depending on how al dente you prefer the pasta to be!